ikh10/Py2/README.md

 ### 3. 🎲 Random Number Generator

 A simple Python script that generates a random number within a specified range.
+(Source: Automate the Boring Stuff with Python)

 **Features:**
 - Generates a random number between 1 and 20